 The display on the Push 3

 Most people don’t like watching on a computer screen when performing music.
 It feels like it is disconnecting you from the flow and the audience.
-The display of the Push 3 gives you the ability to monitor your Session View in great detail.
+The display of the Push 3 gives you the ability to monitor your Session View.
 You can edit clips and single MIDI notes but you will need to select and edit via knobs.
 I would have loved to have a touch screen here.
 I know that a touch screen can be very tricky when it comes to stability and durability.
 Maybe Ableton found a good middle ground here but:

 Only if you adapt to editing via knobs the screen will give you more than ‘just’ being a monitor display .